zchee/golang-wiki/Watchflakes.md

 This script in #55277 was created automatically by watchflakes in response to a build run that failed in http.TestHandlerAbortRacesBodyRead.
-The specific failure that prompted the issue createion was a timeout.
+The specific failure that prompted the issue creation was a timeout.
-If more failures with different root causs were found in that test, it might become appropriate to add `` && `panic: test timed out` `` or otherwise refine the pattern.
+If more failures with different root cause were found in that test, it might become appropriate to add `` && `panic: test timed out` `` or otherwise refine the pattern.

 	#!watchflakes